We are delighted to announce that NoteSpeak (In a Word) is out now on Ropeadope. Available Wherever You Listen.

 Lisa also co-hosted the first season of DAWTA The Podcast, exploring transracial adoptee experiences.
 Her 2022 jazz standards album Lisa Meets Gianni with Italian drummer Gianni Cazzola was released by Ropeadope.
 Lisa’s poem “Last Supper” was shortlisted for a Creators of Justice Literary Award in 2022, and in October of the same year, she performed at the Venice Biennale for artist Simone Leigh’s Loophole of Retreat.

-Her latest album, NoteSpeak 12, released in 2023, earned five stars from Downbeat and was featured on their Best Albums list.
+Her album, NoteSpeak 12, released in 2023, earned five stars from Downbeat and was featured on their Best Albums list.
 The album went on to win multiple awards, including Best Spoken Word Album from the World Entertainment Awards and recognition at the One Earth Awards.
-In 2024, the track "Transcend" was nominated at the Hollywood Independent Music Awards.
-Her song "Can We Agree" is currently a semi-finalist in The American Songwriters Song Contest.
+In 2024, the track “Transcend” was nominated at the Hollywood Independent Music Awards.
+Her song “Can We Agree” was a semi-finalist in The American Songwriters Song Contest.
+NoteSpeak 12 was a finalist in 4 categories in the ISSA Awards.
+From NoteSpeak (In a Word) – “Worm in a Book” was a 2025 Jazz finalist in the John Lennon Songwriting Contest, and “Shaping The Yet-to-Be” was shortlisted in the International Songwriting Competition.

 In 2024, Simmons collaborated with artist Phoebe Boswell on “Sentient I – VI”, a selection of drawings from Boswell’s ongoing Sentients series, recently exhibited in Wentrup Gallery’s 20-year anniversary show.
 Simmons provided a sonic response in the form of an ekphrastic poem, “Portraits in Paradox”, accompanied by pianist Marco Cremaschini.